-This article explains how to use Riedel AVB Manager to synchronize one Tesira system to another, or a Tesira system to a 3rd party AVB device.
+This article explains how to use Riedel AVB Manager to slave (clock synchronize) one Tesira system to another, or a Tesira system to a 3rd party AVB device.

 Tesira AVB devices that are part of the same Tesira system will automatically synchronize with each other as soon as the Tesira configuration file is loaded.